-- Topics: Erie Canal, Homesteading in Western New York, Comparing Everyday Life in the 19th Century, and Suburbanization in Western New York
+- Topics: Erie Canal, Homesteading in Western New York, Comparing Everyday Life in the 19th Century, Suburbanization in Western New York, and Abolition in Western New York

 Buffalo Niagara Heritage Village is proud to offer internships to students from local colleges and universities.
 Our trained staff partners one-on-one with each student to create a worthwhile internship that grants students meaningful, hands-on work experience in a professional environment.

 - The Museum Assistant Internship offers experience in Education, Guest Services, Marketing and Development, Research, Special Events, and Volunteer Management.
 To inquire about a Museum Assistant Internship at BNHV, please email email@example.com.
 Please note, a minimum commitment of 8 hours per week over a 14 week period is required.
 Only students currently enrolled in a college or university are eligible.
 Students must have reliable transportation.
 Cover letter and resume required to apply.

 - Public History Internship for Graduate Students